 Bowie is a child with varied interests and hobbies, and I really wanted this reflected in his personal sanctuary; beachy, cool and something that would see Bowie through to his teen years.
 With the room already containing a few nice pieces, and working with a limited budget, it was mainly through accessories and artwork that the look was achieved.

-// Why was doing a special space important to you?
+Why was doing a special space for your kid’s bedroom important to you?

 Being an identical twin, this was Bowie’s first solo bedroom without his brother Kip.
 I wanted the space to reflect his individual personality, and I felt that his own sanctuary was important for his own identity development.